 maps a high-dimensional input to a high-dimensional output.
-The high-dimensional output considered a field quantity,
+The high-dimensional output considered here is a field quantity,

 estimated at discrete points on a mesh used for numerical simulations.
 Computational efficiency is

 accomplished by means of dimension reduction in the output space as well as the input space.